infinum/eightshift-docs/website/docs/basics/helpers-php.md

 - @param string $path Absolute path to manifest folder.
 - @throws \Exception When we're unable to find the component by $component.
 - @return array

+## props

+This function is the PHP equivalent of the JavaScript function on this [link](helpers-javascript).

 ## responsiveSelectors